What Happens When I Call the Helpline?

-There are very few narrow exceptions, including that advocates are mandated reporters of child abuse and abuse of an incapacitated adult.
-If you are concerned about the limits on advocate confidentiality, ask an advocate up front and they will be glad to discuss it specifically with you, so you can be in charge of your own information.
+There are very few narrow exceptions, including that advocates are mandated reporters of child abuse and the abuse of incapacitated adults.
+If you are concerned about the limits on advocate confidentiality, ask an advocate upfront.
+They will be glad to discuss it specifically with you to be in charge of your own information.

 My partner has never physically hurt me.
 Can I still call?

 Absolutely.
 We hear all the time from people who thought they could not call us because what was happening for them wasn’t “bad enough.”
-But advocates are here for you, whether your partner is physically abusive or whether you are just trying to sort out why you feel like something is “not quite right” in the relationship.
+Advocates are here for you, whether your partner is physically abusive or you are just trying to sort out why you feel like something is “not quite right” in your relationship.